Events at Return to Paradise

 - Authentic Samoan Cuisine: Savor a diverse menu featuring traditional dishes such as oka (marinated raw fish), Fai ’ai I’a (fish in coconut cream cooked in a coconut shell), umu roasted pork, taro, breadfruit, and an assortment of fresh vegetables akin to a Māori Hangi.

-- Family-Friendly Pricing: Enjoy this sumptuous feast for $75 WST per person, with half-price for children under 12 and free for those under 5.
+- Family-Friendly Pricing: Enjoy this sumptuous feast for $75 WST per person, with half-price for children between 3 – 11 years and free for those between 0 – 2 years.

 - Cultural Entertainment: Delight in the harmonious melodies of our staff singing group, enhancing your long lunch with soulful tunes and creating a warm, inviting atmosphere.